In a move that I knew was only a matter of time, PSA announced recently that it would tiptoe back into grading 1980's Star Basketball cards.

 Buy It Now

 Some recent sales have fallen back to the original trend line however.
 Here's the pricing for a BGS 8 Star #101 Jordan over the last six months.

 Many collectors are now looking to cross over their BGS Star cards over to PSA, and while I get it, I do feel like Beckett did a pretty good job in grading Star cards.
-But, if you can get a premium that offsets any grading fees with PSA, it's something to consider.

 At the end of the day, PSA's move is really not all that important in terms of the actual Star cards themselves.
 The existing population of Star cards hasn't changed.